 - In one study in 2007 mathematics teachers of 11- and 12-year-old’s sat tests similar to those taken by their class; questions included simple calculations of fractions and ratios.
 A scandalous 79% of teachers scored below the level expected of the pupils.

 - A typical day of school in South Korea is 9 hours, but most students stay at school or go to a study room to study until 11 pm or even later.
-The average school day for a student that goes to school in South Africa is 5 hours for grade one and two, 6 hours for grade three to nine, and between about 6 -7 hours for grade ten through eleven.
+The average school day for a student that goes to school in South Africa is 5 hours for grades one and two, 6 hours for grades three to nine, and between about 6 -7 hours for grades ten through eleven.

 Without a Grade 12 certificate, the kids that leave school are more likely to head down a path that leads to lower-paying jobs, poorer health, and the possible continuation of a cycle of poverty that creates immense challenges for families, neighbourhoods, and communities.